Joao-Victor-RVG/Joao-Victor-RVG/README.md

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning ReactJs
+:books: I’m currently learning AngularJs

 :outbox_tray: 2022 Goals: Improve my knowledge in the field of I.T